Javier Hernández: LA Galaxy

-On 21 January 2020, Hernández signed a three-year contract with Major League Soccer club LA Galaxy, and became the highest paid player in the league.
-He made his MLS debut on 29 February in a 1–1 draw against Houston Dynamo, captaining the team and playing the entirety of the match.
-On 13 July he scored his first goal for the club against Portland Timbers which ended in a 2–1 loss.
+On January 21, 2020, Hernández signed a three-year contract with Major League Soccer club LA Galaxy, and became the highest paid player in the league.
+He was brought in as a replacement for Zlatan Ibrahimović, who had joined AC Milan.
+He was named captain for the upcoming season.
+On February 29, he made his MLS debut in the season opener against Houston Dynamo in 1–1 draw, playing the entirety of the match.
+On July 13, he scored his first goal for the club against Portland Timbers which ended in a 2–1 loss.
+He ended his first season with 12 appearances and 2 goals.